rojo-rbx/rbx-dom/format/binary.md

 ### Ray
 **Type ID `0x08`**

-The `Ray` type is a struct composed of six little-endian f32s, making up the components of the `Origin` and then the `Direction` of the Ray:
+The `Ray` type is a struct composed of six little-endian f32 values, making up the components of the `Origin` and then the `Direction` of the Ray:

 | Field Name  | Format | Value                                      |
 |:------------|:-------|:-------------------------------------------|